 - At least 51% of the board, steering committee, or other leadership body and volunteers in leadership positions identify as Black

 - The work is grounded in the belief that all Black lives matter.
 There is a holistic, intersectional approach that values the various, multiple identities and communities where Black people exist and recognizes their layered experiences of injustice.

 - The primary focus of the work is to secure changes at the personal, community, policy, and/or institutional level for the benefit of Black people, and all people

 - There is commitment to strategically and intentionally build the power of Black communities.

 - The strategies and activities prioritize culturally relevant practices.

-Throughout 2021 and 2022, we will seek to expand the cohort of partners resourced through the Fund for Black-led Change.
+In 2021 through early 2022, we will seek to expand the cohort of partners resourced through the Fund for Black-led Change.
 Eligible organizations interested in receiving resources through this Fund should submit an Interest Form, as they would do to apply for any type of funding from the Meyer Foundation.
 There is no separate application for the Fund for Black-led Change: should your organization fit the criteria for the Fund, we will notify you.
 We accept and review Interest Form submissions on a rolling basis.
 More information on submitting an Interest Form can be found on the How to Apply section on our Grantmaking page of our website.